Navigating Northerly Island on mobile

 The initial role I took was user flow creator.
-Out of the many perks of outdoor concerts, (even if you like the rain), our team prepared by addressing some of the most significant risks that bear on a ruined concert experience.
-We make our main tool for the concert goer the mobile app, so that we can together navigate some of the issues that can make or break the concert experience.
+Out of the many perks of attending an outdoor concert, (even if you like the rain), we start by addressing some of the most significant risks that may come to bear on a ruined concert experience by mapping out the flow.
+The main tool for the concert goer is the mobile app.
+Together, the business and the user navigate some of the issues that can make or break the concert experience.

-The UX team got to work.
-We wade through organic search.
+The UX team got to work wading through organic search, at first.
 A templatized ticketing website as ticket booth, we started to think about what the user would need.

 I quickly assumed the aim of bringing in ticket sales.
-I will explain how we incorporated it into our next steps, given a total of two weeks to spend on the project.
+I will explain how we incorporated it into our next steps.

 Find below a "happy" path more deeply unravels depending on who is walking it.

 The interviews conducted shed light on a representative user.
 The business however was regional in the sense that the information you get to go to a concert is in a different place than where you would learn dates, times, rules, and same-day setups.